Sankesh12/Sankesh12/README.md

 ## 🧑‍💻 About Me
 - I specialize in turning raw data into actionable insights and building **machine learning models** that solve real-world problems.
 - I have hands-on experience in **Python, data analysis**.
-I am passionate about applying my skills to real-world problems, learning new technologies, and creating innovative solutions    in AI and Data Science.
+I am dedicated about applying my skills to real-world problems, learning new technologies, and creating innovative solutions    in AI and Data Science.

 **Career Goal:** Seeking internship/full-time roles in **Data Science & Machine Learning** to contribute in impactful projects.